 Are you homeschooling and want to teach your kids about Hawaii?
 Or are you doing some research and want to know more about our 50th state?
 Scroll to find out 50 fun facts about Hawaii that are sure to blow your mind!

-This fun facts about Hawaii post was originally written March 3, 2021 and was updated January 14, 2022 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This fun facts about Hawaii post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 But, how much do you really know about the Hawaiian islands?